Introduction

 lifeExpHist.write_html("lifeExpHist.html") # Save the graph as a .html object

-Unfortunately, it is not possible to print interactive Plotly
+Unfortunately, it is not possible to print interactive Plotly graphs in R

 Markdown via Python.
 Or, to be more precise, you will receive a

-by printing (e.g. print(lifeExpHist)
+Figure object by printing (e.g. print(lifeExpHist)) it:

 Figure({